Krishnanandh16/PortfolioProjects/covid data exploration/README.md

 # The data set was dowloaded from : https://ourworldindata.org/covid-deaths
-# The Data exploration was carriedout using SQL.
+# The Data exploration was carried out using SQL.
 # The dataset consist of covid data from February 2020 till 2022 September.
 # After the neccesary tabels was generated using sql and loaded to tabelau public for creating dashboards.
 # Tableau public the visualizations of on the basis of infection rate are made along with a forecasting was also done on some countries.